codingwithmath/Omnifood-webpage/README.md

 [//]: #
 **I don’t use CSS FLEXBOX in this project.**
-Has a said before, the whole purpose was to understand HTML and CSS Basic (selectors, fonts, backgrounds, buttons, etc…) I know Flexbox make our lives way more easier, and I don’t need a grid file for the columns when i use flexbox.
+Has a said before, the whole purpose was to understand HTML and CSS Basic (selectors, fonts, backgrounds, buttons, etc…) I know Flexbox make our lifes way more easier, and I don’t need a grid file for the columns when I use flexbox.

 ## MY JOURNEY